 Body comparison: Canon 6D vs Panasonic LX10

 An illustration of the physical size and weight of the Canon 6D and the Panasonic LX10 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 6D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX10 is considerably smaller (60 percent) than the Canon 6D.
 It is worth mentioning in this context that the 6D is splash and dust resistant, while the LX10 does not feature any corresponding weather-sealing.